zetanumbers/posts/myosotis.md

 This is an automatic trait, which would mean that it is implemented for types in a similair manner to `Send`.<sup id="cite_ref-4">[\[4\]](#cite_note-4)</sup> Name `Leak` is a subject for a possible future change.
 I used it as it came up in many people's thoughts as `Leak`.
 Since `T: !Leak` types possibly could leak in a practical meaning, it can be renamed into `Forget`.
 Other variants could be `Lose`, `!Trace` or `!Reach` (last two as in tracing GC), maybe add `-able` suffix?

+By analogy with `trait Unpin` and `struct PhantomPinned`, there should probably be `struct PhantomUnleak`.

 This trait would help to forbid `!Leak` values use problematic functionality.
 First, the `core::mem::forget` will have this bound over its generic type argument.
 Second, most data structures introducing shared ownership will be limited or disabled for `!Leak` types, things like `Rc`, `Arc`, various channel types having some shared buffer like inside of `std::sync::mpsc` module.
 That is because reference counted types can be moved into themselves or send your receiver into shared buffer with some value to be leaked (synchronous(?) rendezvous channels seem to not have this issue).
 However, there is a decision to be made about what parts of API should be restricted and which should not: type contructors, `Rc::clone` or type itself?

 Given that `!Leak` implies new restrictions compared to current rust value semantics, by default every type is assumed to be `T: Leak`, kinda like with `Sized`, e.g. implicit `Leak` trait bound on every type and type argument unless specified otherwise (`T: ?Leak`).
 I pretty sure this feature should not introduce any breaking changes.
 There could be a way to disable implicit `T: Leak` bounds between editions, although I do not see it as a desirable change, since `!Leak` types would be a small minority in my vision.